Electronics Technology (ETR) at Virginia Western Community College

 ETR 143 - Devices and Applications I

-Teaches theory of active devices and circuits such as diodes, power suppies, transistors (BJTs), amplifiers and their parameters, FETs, and operational amplifiers.
+Teaches theory of active devices and circuits such as diodes, power supplies, transistors (BJTs), amplifiers and their parameters, FETs, and operational amplifiers.
 May include UJTs, oscillators, RF amplifiers, thermionic devices and others.
-Corequisite: knowledge of D.C./A.C. theory or permission of instructor.
 Part I of II.

 Lecture 2-3 hours.
 Laboratory 3 hours.
 Total 5-6 hours per week.